The Custom of the Country: In popular culture

+Planned adaptation

 In 2020 American filmmaker Sofia Coppola announced she planned to develop a miniseries adaptation of the work.
+The series would have starred Florence Pugh as Undine Spragg and consisted of five episodes.
+However, in 2024 Coppola confirmed that Apple had pulled funding from the project.

 Vanity in The Custom of the Country

 Undine Spragg in The Custom of the Country acts as if she is entitled to a rich, luxurious lifestyle.
 One scholar writes: "Her rise through the ranks of New York society from the nouveau riche demonstrates her ability to use marriage and divorce in order to achieve her desire for social dominance."
 Undine has allowed a "consumerist society" to shape her personalities as the scenery changes throughout the book.
 "Wharton personifies consumer culture through Undine Spragg, demonstrating how individual agency gets lost when involved in the system."

 Undine's name

 The word "undine" was created by the medieval author Paracelsus, who used it for female water spirits.

 Ralph Marvell recognizes the poetry in the name and assumes it refers to the poetic French phrase "divers et ondoyant" meaning "diverse and undulating".
-Mrs. Spragg responds by explaining the mundane origins or her daughters name.
+Mrs. Spragg responds by explaining the mundane origins of her daughter's name.
 Undine was named for "a hair-waver her father put on the market the week she was born", itself taken from "UNdoolay, you know, the French for crimping".
 (Chapter V) The phrase appears in Montaigne's essay "By diverse means we arrive at the same end": "Truly man is a marvelously vain, diverse and undulating object.
 It is hard to found any constant and uniform judgment on him."